ietf/www.ietf.org/Information Architecture.md

    * **Side meetings** : Still includes details about private meetings, but that does not need to be in the title as people recognise "side" as meaning all non-agenda sessions.
    * **Meeting planning**
    * **Hackathons**
+* **Technology, Topics and Industries** : This is where the current "Topics of Interest" goes.
+A page under this covers either a specific technology, topic or industry.
 * **Support Us**
    * **Why we need your support**
    * **Financial supporters**